The Water Cycle - USGS Water Science School

 Seawater evaporation ponds on the Isle of Rhé off the coast of France are used to obtain salt.

 If you ever find yourself stranded on an island in need of some salt, just grab a bowl, add some seawater, and wait for the sun to evaporate the water.
-In fact, much of the world's table salt is produced within evaporation ponds, a technique used by people for thousands of years.
+In fact,one way to produce table salt is to evaporate saline water in evaporation ponds, a technique used by people for thousands of years.

 Evaporative cooling: Cheap air conditioning!